talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-tests/index.md

 If you have any comments on the content, the form you can leave a comment...it is by exchanging that we progress.

-Written by : Emmanuel Quinton
+Author : Emmanuel Quinton
-Review by : Daniele Cremonini
+Reviewer : Daniele Cremonini